ttscoff/doing/README.md

 ### Developer notes

-I'll try to document some of the code structure as I flesh it out.
-I'm currently working on adding a CLI reporting structure and logging methods, as well as santizing and standardizing all the flags and switches for consistency.
 Feel free to [poke around](http://github.com/ttscoff/doing/), I'll try to add more comments in the future (and retroactively).

 ## Changelog

+#### 1.0.19

+- For `doing note -e` include the entry title so you know what you're adding a note to
+- For any other command that allows `-e` include a comment noting that anything after the first line creates a note
+- Ignore # comments when parsing editor results

 #### 1.0.18